-During the first three weekends of February each year, the Ottawa-Gatineau region hosts Canada’s celebration of winter, Winterlude.
-The event normally features a giant snow playground, a professional ice carving challenge, as well as programming on the Rideau Canal Skateway and in neighbourhoods throughout the city.
-The 2021 edition will be virtual due to COVID-19.
+During the first three weekends of February each year*, the Ottawa-Gatineau region hosts Canada’s celebration of winter, Winterlude.
+The event features a giant snow playground, a professional ice carving challenge, as well as programming on the Rideau Canal Skateway and in neighbourhoods throughout the city.
+Most activities are free!

 The Rideau Canal Skateway—the largest naturally frozen skating rink in the world—is at the top of our Best ice skating experiences in Ottawa list.
 The Skateway is open daily from roughly late December to late February, weather permitting.
 Access is free!
 Check the ice conditions before you go.

 Refrigerated outdoor ice surfaces provide great alternatives.
 The most centrally-located options include the Rink of Dreams at Ottawa City Hall (the boards are lit up in the evening), and the Skating Court at Lansdowne (next to the historic Aberdeen Pavilion).
 Both are free and open December to March, weather permitting.

 The region’s rural areas feature magical skating trails that wind through hilly forests and flat orchards.
 Some allow hockey or dogs, and some are open select evenings!
 All are weather dependent.